Logiqx/wst-results/docs/team/motions.md

 #### Charging the Motions

-We will have 48 chargers available so the Motions will have to be charged in two batches - late evening and early morning.
+We will have 32 chargers available so the Motions will have to be charged in two batches - odd numbers and even numbers.

-- 48 devices can be charged until the room closes at 6pm
-  - The Motions should be removed from the charge pads prior to everyone leaving the room overnight
-    - Keep the charged motions well away from the motions that still need to be charged in the morning
-- The remaining 48 devices can be charged when room opens at 8am
+The location and the time available for charging will be dictated by the racing and social events.

 #### Switching on the Motions

-All motions can be switched on, just before the briefing at 9.30 am, so they are ready for collection straight afterwards
+All motions can be switched on, shortly before the racing begins, so they are ready for collection straight afterwards

-  - The WSW team will switch all of the motions on, and check for the red LED flashes, prior to them being picked up by competitors
+  - The beach team will switch all of the motions on, and check for the red LED flashes, prior to them being picked up by competitors
-  - This is described at the top of this document
+  - This is described at the top of this documentreturned still switched